mickeys/lose-weight-keto/simplest-keto-how-to-start.md

 My version of dead simple isn't the same as others, although I picked it because it lets me  skate close to no-carb during the loss phase.
 A reviewer shares their method: _Start with a vegetable that grows above ground.
 Add a variety of interesting proteins and fats in the form of meat, oil, a few nuts, cheese, and lots of salt.
 Fry or bake._ With this method you must be doubly sure to keep an eye on creeping daily carb count.

+From another reviewer comes this version of basic keto: _...occasional salad greens, salsa, green beans, cabbage; rarely, but as desired within my 20 carb limit.
+I found kelp noodles which I’ve used once and enjoyed..._

 Another note about vegetables: I've been asked why vegetables don't feature more prominently (or at all) in my weight-loss keto implementation.

 1. We've all been raised with the "truth" that fats are bad, fruits and veggies and salads are good, and low-fat substitutes are the key to healthy living.
 Fats are your optimal fuel.
 Fruts are sugar bags.
 Some veggies are carb bombs.
 To build self-assurance about keto, to demonstrate by actual weight loss, confidence is built from a demonstration diet free of those purportedly healthy foods, butressing newcomers confidence before that early window of time in which most quit any new diet and revert to unhealthy eating.
 Carbs from veggies just complicate building this confidence.
 (I do believe some vegetables should be adding during the keto maintenance phase.)